 - 1. Make an appointment with your Technology Center's advisor about your desire to attend EOCTC.
 That advisor will contact Student Services at EOCTC, (405) 390-9591, to discuss the possibility of admission. - 2.
-Go to your High School Counselor and request the following be sent or taken to: EOCTC, Attn: Student Services, 4601 N. Choctaw Rd, Choctaw, OK 73020: - Current Transcript - Attendance Records - Discipline Records - 3.
+Go to your High School Counselor and request the following be sent or taken to: EOCTC, Attn: Student Services, 4601 N. Choctaw Rd, Choctaw, OK 73020: - Current Transcript - Attendance Records - Discipline Records - Immunization Record/Proof of Exemption - Proof of Residence - 3.
 Schedule and take EOCTC Assessment Testing. - 4.
 A phone call from your High School Counselor is required to discuss enrollment time-frame possibilities. - 5.
 Once all the above is completed, an EOCTC Student Services Advisor will contact you to set up an appointment to discuss the possibility of admission. - 6.
 High school students who reside outside of the EOCTC district may be charged for career major costs.